rackerlabs/otter/doc/standards.rst

    http://www.voidspace.org.uk/python/mock/helpers.html#autospeccing), so your tests do not pass by accident (e.g. when a mock evaluates to true, or when calling assert_X just calls a mock rather than the actually assert method)
+#.
+Be careful when mocking functions that return Deferred and expected to be called again in a single test.
+   If you set return_value to a Deferred, that same object is returned every time the function is called.
+So, if in first call this returned Deferred is waiting on on another Deferred and this function is called again then same deferred is returned and results will be unexpected.
+Instead, use side_effect since a new Deferred object is returned everytime

 ----------------------------
 Interface testing guidelines